The roomy church: Uniting around what unites us.

 2. At the 2009 General Convention we revised Title IV, the clergy disciplinary process.
 South Carolina saw it as aimed at giving us the legal cover to attack their bishop, so they change their clause acceding to the canons of the national church (but not the constitution)…putting them in the same boat as (what I have read is 12) other diocese’ – including, strangely enough, the diocese’ of several of those on the disciplinary board charging South Carolina with “abandonment” based on non-accession.

 3. In 2010, TEC & SC together lost the Pawley’s Island lawsuit.
 South Carolina’s largest parish, St. Andrew’s, left on the heels of that decision.
 SC had other churches asking to leave.
 The bishop, in an action to respond to his own people (not us) in 2011 distributed quit-claim deeds saying, “Here, this is proof that we are together out of relationship rather than law.”
-Since no churches have left since that time, it is a strategy that worked.
+Since no churches have left since that time, it is a strategy that seems to have worked.

 4. In 2011 the Title IV Board went forward with nameless/faceless charges against their bishop – they responded with putting into their canons a disaffiliation clause to prevent more of what they saw as “meddling.”